Supernova bounds on new scalars from resonant and soft emission: Acknowledgements

 \section{Acknowledgements}

 EH acknowledges the UK Science and Technology Facilities Council for support through the Quantum Sensors for the Hidden Sector collaboration under the grant ST/T006145/1 and UK Research and Innovation Future Leader Fellowship MR/V024566/1.
 AS is funded by the UK Research and Innovation grant MR/V024566/1.
 HS is supported by The Science and Technology Facilities Council under the grant ST/X508664/1.
-For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+We acknowledge the COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
+For the purpose of open access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.